 What you need to know about presses, before spending your money.

 A heat press machine represents nearly half of your investment when starting a t-shirt business.
 Because of this, choosing the right one is important and can save you time and money if you choose the right one.

-All heat press machines have only one job, to provide heat and pressure for a specified amount of time.
+All t shirt heat press transfer machines have only one job, to provide heat and pressure for a specified amount of time.
 That being said, each type of press offers different variations that may or may not be suited for the job you want to do.

 This page is very long but all of your imprinting work revolves around a heat press.
 The more you know all about heat press choices, the better we can help you pick the right one for your needs.

 What Size Do I Need?

 Think about the size of the work that you want to do and make sure that the press is large enough for want you want to do.
 There are 5 general groups of sizes and each group has its advantages, depending upon your needs.
 They are:

 Very Small: 4x6, 6x6 and 6x8 presses are perfect for small items like baby clothes, awkward items like tote bags with seams (they can be opened and pulled onto the press) and even very large items where heat is only needed in a small area.
 This class is usually referred to as “Label Presses”.

 Small: 9x12, 11x15 and 12x14 presses are excellent for maximum portability (and very low price), 8½ x 11 heat transfers that you print, patches and other small items.
 Be aware that most preprinted heat transfers are larger than the heater block on small presses.

 Medium: 16x16, 15x15 and 14x16 presses are large enough to do the work for most decorators.
 They offer the advantage of much more power (wattage – important if you are doing a lot of repetitive pressings) than the small presses, a much cheaper price than a comparable 16x20 heat press and the ability to press the typical preprinted heat transfer.